Saudi Arabia shuts office of TV channel for fomenting sectarian tension

-Wesal TV has long been accused of broadcasting programmes against Shi‘ite Muslims, a minority that lives in the eastern and southwestern areas of mainly Sunni Muslim Saudi Arabia.
+Wesal TV has long been accused of broadcasting programs against Shi‘ite Muslims, a minority that lives in the eastern and southwestern areas of mainly Sunni Muslim Saudi Arabia.

 The channel often described Shi‘ites as “rejectionists”, a pejorative label which dates back to the seventh century schism between Sunni and Shi‘ite Islam.